 For example, traditional fertility awareness tools face timing challenges when identifying your LH surge.
 These tools try to estimate when the LH surge will occur based on previous months’ oral temperatures, identify that the LH surge is already in progress using a hormone test, or retrospectively confirm that ovulation occurred with a sonogram.

-QCycle was an innovative form of “participant-led” research where the women generating the data were active contributors to the study.
-Women from the Quantified Self community joined QCycle via an organization called Open Humans.
-Open Humans enabled the participants to share discoveries and learn about themselves in-depth while providing direct Oura data access to the researchers.
-In total, 25 women — representing a variety of cycle lengths, cycle regularity, ages, and perimenopausal symptoms — joined the study to contribute Oura metrics, LH surge test results, and personal observations.
-Additionally, the participants generated daily hormone data via an innovative form of urine testing called “Dutch Test”.
+In total, 25 women — representing a variety of cycle lengths, cycle regularity, ages, and perimenopausal symptoms — joined the study to contribute to Oura metrics, LH surge test results, and personal observations.
+Additionally, the participants generated daily hormone data via an innovative form of urine testing called “Dutch Test.”

 This open collaboration between a curious community, a non-profit, private companies, and a university enabled the participants to pursue personal questions while contributing to a scientific discovery.

-QCycle leveraged the Oura Ring as the only consumer wearable to generate research-grade, minute-by-minute temperature readings and an unparalleled high sampling rate of 250Hz for nightly resting heart rate (RHR) and heart rate variability (HRV).
+QCycle leveraged Oura as the only consumer wearable to generate research-grade, minute-by-minute temperature readings and an unparalleled high sampling rate of 250Hz for nightly resting heart rate (RHR) and heart rate variability (HRV).
 Having access to such strong, continuous streams of data enabled the researchers to go beyond measuring averages (e.g., 98 degrees, 50 bpm) to start analyzing subtle, wavelike patterns in moment-to-moment data known as “ultradian rhythms.”
-These patterns can only be monitored with data points taken at fast intervals (e.g., every 5 minutes) like the Oura Ring.
+These patterns can only be monitored with data points taken at fast intervals (e.g., every 5 minutes) like Oura Ring.

 If you have ever noticed that your hunger comes and goes throughout the day or that you have “bouts” of energy rather than a steady stream, what you are sensing are your ultradian rhythms.
 These wavelike patterns of hormones, body temperature, breathing rate, neurotransmitters, heart activity, and more repeat every few hours.
 The pattern of these waves gives us information about our bodies and, in this case, helps identify key events in female fertility: